spance/db-client-node/README.md

 ## Installation
 To use `DB-Client-Node` in a Dify workflow:
-1. Install the plugin via the Dify plugin marketplace or manually download version `0.1.44` from the [release page](#).
+1. Install the plugin via the Dify plugin marketplace or manually download version from the [release page](/releases).
 2. Configure PostgreSQL credentials in Dify’s `Plugins -> Authorization` settings.

 ## Nodes Overview